Zorochase/ultimate-retro-shader-collection/docs/getting_started.md

 After downloading, extract the zip file into your project.
 The `ursc` folder extracted from the zip will contain the complete collection, including the license.

-Next, you'll need to add a few [global uniforms](https://docs.godotengine.org/en/stable/tutorials/shaders/shader_reference/shading_language.html#global-uniforms).
-These uniforms are *mandatory* for the `spatial` shaders to work correctly, regardless of the look you're going for (however, the default values you choose are entirely up to you):
+Next, you'll need to set up the following [global uniforms](https://docs.godotengine.org/en/stable/tutorials/shaders/shader_reference/shading_language.html#global-uniforms).
+These uniforms are *mandatory* for the shaders to work correctly, regardless of the look you're going for (though their default values are entirely up to you).

+You can plug them into ProjectSettings manually, or, for quicker setup, run the `setup.gd` script included in the zip file (1.2.0+).

 | Name                         | Type    | Default Value |
 | ---------------------------- | -----   | ------------- |